UlfurOrn/Team5/README.md

     decided to use Docker.
 We utilize docker by making preset docker containers of the REST api and the website allowing us to host it easily on multiple machines.
 The docker containers contain our code as well as all dependencies and allow us to quickly bring up new website hosts if others where to fail.
 More information can be seen in the Docker chapter below.

+## Hosting
+In the 4th sprint we decided to start hosting the website.
+We hosted it on the same server that currently runs the database and the link to the website is https://habittracker.gudjoniv.com/.
+For the hosting part we decided to implement a systemd daemon for the REST api and the WebApp to enable easy monitoring and to allow for easier setup for the docker containers that would enable fast setup of a new host.

 <!-- TEAM MEMBERS -->